Skip to main navigation Skip to content Skip to footer

 The Cold, Flu, RSV and COVID-19 Virus: What's the Difference?

-Interested in learning the difference between the cold, flu, RSV and coronavirus?
-Read more on their symptoms, causes, duration and how to spot the difference.
+Interested in learning the difference between the cold, flu, RSV and COVID-19?
+Read more about symptoms, causes, duration and how to spot the difference.

-Respitory illnesses like the common cold, flu, RSV and coronavirus (COVID-19) share some similar symptoms, which can make it difficult to tell them apart.
-Here’s a breakdown of these four viruses covering common symptoms for each illness, how the viruses spread and how to best protect ourselves from infection.
+Respiratory illnesses like the common cold, flu, RSV and COVID-19 share some similar symptoms, which can make it difficult to tell them apart.
+Here’s a breakdown of these four viruses including common symptoms for each, how the viruses spread and how to help stop the spread of germs on surfaces in our homes.

 The Common Cold